Zuha-Junaid/Operating_Systems_Project/README.md

-Readers & Writers Problem with Writer's Priority Project Overview
+Readers & Writers Problem with Writer's Priority
-This project implements the classical Readers-Writers synchronization problem with a specific focus on writer priority.
-Developed as an Operating Systems semester project, it demonstrates fundamental concurrency concepts such as mutual exclusion, thread synchronization, and starvation prevention.
+This repository contains a Python implementation of the classical Readers-Writers synchronization problem, specifically designed with writer priority to prevent writer starvation.
+Developed as an Operating Systems semester project, it demonstrates the practical application of thread coordination, mutual exclusion, and resource management.

-The implementation provides two primary interfaces:

-Streamlit Web Interface: A real-time dashboard for visualizing thread execution, system statistics, and interactive concept diagrams.

-Jupyter Notebook: An educational platform designed for step-by-step understanding of synchronization mechanisms.

-Key Features
+🚀 Features

-Writer Priority: Prevents writer starvation by blocking new readers when a writer is waiting.
+Writer Priority Mechanism: Implements logic that blocks new readers if a writer is waiting, ensuring writers are not starved by a continuous stream of readers.

-Real-time Visualization: Live logs, execution metrics (active readers, waiting writers), and interactive concurrency graphs.
+Real-Time Visualization: A Streamlit-based web dashboard provides live metrics, execution logs, and thread state tracking.

+Interactive Simulation: Adjust the number of readers, writers, and simulation duration through a Jupyter Notebook or web interface.

-Data Consistency: Automated verification to ensure shared_data matches the total number of successful writes.
+Data Consistency: Built-in verification to ensure shared data remains consistent across concurrent operations.

-Efficient Synchronization: Uses Python’s threading.Condition variables to avoid CPU-heavy busy waiting.
+Efficient Resource Usage: Uses condition variables instead of busy waiting to save CPU cycles.

-Operating System Concepts Applied
+🧠 OS Concepts Applied
-This project serves as a practical application of several OS core principles:
+The project implements several core Operating System principles:

-Multithreading: Managing concurrent execution of multiple reader and writer threads.
+Multithreading: Managing concurrent execution using Python’s threading module.

-Mutual Exclusion: Utilizing Mutex locks to prevent race conditions on shared counters.

-Condition Variables: Facilitating efficient thread signaling and waiting without wasting CPU cycles.
+Mutual Exclusion (Mutex): Protecting shared counters (reader_count, waiting_writers) from race conditions.

+Condition Variables: Coordinating thread execution by allowing threads to sleep and wake up based on specific state changes.

-Deadlock & Starvation Prevention: Implementing lock ordering and priority logic to ensure system progress.
+Deadlock Prevention: Utilizing structured lock ordering and hierarchy to ensure the system never reaches a circular wait state.

-System Requirements

-Python: version 3.8 or higher.

-RAM: 4GB minimum.

-Browser: Chrome, Firefox, or Edge (for Streamlit).
+🛠️ Tools & Technologies
+Tool	Purpose
+Python	Core programming language for implementation.

+Threading	Python library used for creating and managing concurrent threads.

+Streamlit	Framework used for the interactive web dashboard and real-time visualization.

+Pandas	Used for data manipulation and exporting simulation logs to CSV.

+Jupyter	Provides an educational, step-by-step execution environment.

-Installation & Usage
+💻 Installation & Usage
-1. Install Dependencies
+1. Requirements
-Bash
+Python 3.8+.

+4GB RAM minimum.

+2. Setup
+   # Install required libraries
 pip install streamlit pandas jupyter ipywidgets

-2. Run the Streamlit Dashboard
-Bash
-streamlit run app.py
+3. Running the Simulation
+Web Interface (Streamlit):

-If the command is not found, use: python -m streamlit run app.py.
+python -m streamlit run app.py

-3. Run the Jupyter Notebook
-Bash
+Educational Notebook:
 jupyter notebook readers_writers.ipynb

-Project Structure

-app.py: The main Streamlit application file.

-readers_writers.ipynb: Interactive Jupyter Notebook for step-by-step execution.

-simulation_data.csv: Exported logs and metrics from the simulation.
+📊 Results & Testing
+The system has been tested under various configurations to ensure correctness:

+Concurrency: Multiple readers can access the resource simultaneously, as verified by max_concurrent_readers stats.

+Exclusivity: Writers maintain exclusive access; no readers or other writers can enter the critical section during a write.

+Consistency: Final data values are verified against the total number of write operations (e.g., Final Data == Total Writes).